bobvandevijver/latex-bundle/Resources/doc/documentation.md

 If you have any use-case that generates an error, feel create an issue or create a PR.

+## Custom output directory

+By default, this bundle uses the `%bobv.latex.cache_dir%` parameter for the caching directory, which is by default set to `"%kernel.cache_dir%"`.
+If you want to override this directory, simply override the parameter.
+However, do note that the kernel cache dir is used for a reason: to generate a correct PDF file, all dependencies (if any, like fonts, letterhead, ...) are also placed there.
+By placing it in the cache, we know it can easily and automatically will be removed so that the disk does not constantly fill up.

+By default, the cache directory is appended with `/BobVLatex`.
+This can be adjusted by extending the `LatexGenerator` class and overwriting the `getCacheBasePath()` method.

 ## Adding extra fonts

 See [here](https://github.com/bobvandevijver/latex-bundle/tree/master/Resources/doc/font/font.md).